Updated April 2018

 Age range: 9 months and up (seat weight limit: 48 lbs/rack weight limit: 55 lbs)

 I will say the installation of this seat took me the better part of an hour, and it’s not a seat you can easily switch from bike-to-bike.
-However, once installed, the mount rack allows for smooth mounting and removal via a slide lock, so I can easily remove the seat if I need to throw it into the car or onto my bike rack.
+However, once installed, the mount rack allows for smooth mounting and removal via a slide lock, so I can easily remove the seat from my bike if I need to throw it into the car or onto my car’s bike rack.

 Both Lucie and Alice like riding in this seat and fight over it constantly.
 Lucie is four years old and will probably fit in it for another year or so (not much more).
 Alice is two and fits perfectly and I can easily adjust the footrest height depending on which child is using it.
 (Ages at time of publishing)